-8.9 Dataplane loopback processes
+8.9 Data-plane loopback processes

-The dataplane loopback processes control looping back of all traffic (i.e., both Data and OAM frames) under management control.
-An overview is shown on Figure 8-28.
+As described in [IETF RFC 6435], the data-plane loopback process control looping back of all traffic (i.e., both data and OAM frames), under management control.
+An overview is shown in Figure 8-28.

-Figure 8-28 - Overview of the processes involved with dataplane loopback
+Figure 8-28 - Overview of the processes involved with data-plane loopback